niesfisch/dbevaluator/README.md

     1. you'll need Maven2 to build the application
     2. git clone http://github.com/niesfisch/dbevaluator.git dbevaluator
-    3. now you have to choose which database/driver combination you want to test
+    3. choose which driver you want to test by changing into the driver subfolder (there read the README.md first)

-there are different README.txt files for each driver in the subfolder.

 ## drivers already implemented: